mobusiapps/MobusiMediationSDK-iOS/README.md

 ### Apply Framework To Your Project

 Add the MobusiMediationLayer.framework to your project in General tab Linked Frameworks and Libraries.
 Now you must add the following frameworks and libs to your project in General tab Linked Frameworks and Libraries.
+Ensure that the frameworks are linked correcttly

       AdSupport.framework
       AudioToolbox.framework